jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

         - The __*roles*__ that symbols get when connecting them with lines
         - Redirection and __*targets*__ (hmmm... which adds more roles)
         - Events (this important subject is in jeopardy of being swallowed by a tree of super sections
+    - (Original Word document had some color coding here.
+The color codings would indicate to which main topic something might belong.)
     - Connection~
         - Procedures to Procedures, Objects to Objects
         - Line ownership